THLA Member Secures Asylum For Transgender Woman

 J.M.S.R. received pro bono legal representation through a partnership between THLA and Casa Cornelia Law Center.
 Casa Cornelia Law Center is a public interest law firm providing quality pro bono legal services to victims of human and civil rights violations.
 Casa Cornelia provided the logistical, legal, moral, back office, and procedural support.
 A volunteer attorney, and a member of THLA, Shawn Huston, met with the client, drafted J.M.S.R.’s pre-hearing brief, and represented her at the hearing.
 J.M.S.R.’s remarkable success at that hearing is underscored by the fact that the ruling magistrate, Hon.
 David Anderson, historically denies 89.7 percent of asylum cases. (http://trac.syr.edu/immigration/reports/judgereports/00083LOS/index.html.)

-Recently, THLA has expanded and refined the effort to reach out to LGBTQ community.
-Since 2016, THLA hosted a CLE presentation on LGBT rights in public housing, put on a legal clinic for members of the LGBT to confer with THLA attorneys regarding legal issues, worked with Urban Street Angels in providing food to the homeless (a significant percentage of homeless youth are from the LGBT community), and assisted the Sunburst Youth Housing Project for homeless youth with the Pan Asian Lawyers of San Diego.
+Recently, THLA has expanded and refined the effort to reach out to LGBTQ+Q community.
+Since 2016, THLA hosted a CLE presentation on LGBTQ+ rights in public housing, put on a legal clinic for members of the LGBTQ+ to confer with THLA attorneys regarding legal issues, worked with Urban Street Angels in providing food to the homeless (a significant percentage of homeless youth are from the LGBTQ+ community), and assisted the Sunburst Youth Housing Project for homeless youth with the Pan Asian Lawyers of San Diego.

 A meaningful part of being an attorney is giving back to the community, in a manner that only a lawyer can.
 If you are interested in joining the efforts of THLA to give back to the community, especially representing a client on an immigration case with Casa Cornelia, please contact one of the THLA board members or send an email to info@THLA.org.